xtruder/notes/apps/kubernetes/calico.md

 EOF
 ```

 This whitelists DNS traffic for kube-dns.
+Order 400 gives more priorty as
+other rules.